iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

           value: candidate
     ```

-## 7. Observe experiment in realtime
+## 7. Observe experiment

-You can observe the experiment in realtime as it progresses.
+You can observe the experiment in realtime.
 Open three *new* terminals and follow instructions in the three tabs below.

 === "iter8ctl"
     Install **iter8ctl**.
 You can change the directory where iter8ctl binary is installed by changing GOBIN below.